jcpsantiago/bulgogi/example/README.md

-# A mini feature store using Bulgogi
+# A mini feature store using bulgogi
 This example uses `bulgogi` to build a mini feature store.
 It's _mini,_ because it only implements just-in-time features.